 Others from the 47th were less fortunate – killed, mortally wounded, or captured by Confederate troops and marched off to Camp Ford, the largest CSA prison camp west of the Mississippi River, where they were held until the prisoner exchanges of July, August and November of 1864.

-On 23 April, the 47th made the Cane River Crossing via Monett’s Ferry and, from 30 April to 10 May, began building a timber dam across the Red River to enable Union gunboats to travel more easily to and from the mighty Mississippi River.
+On 23 April, the 47th re-enaged with Taylor’s Confederate troops in the Battle of Cane River near Monett’s Ferry and, from 30 April to 10 May, began building a timber dam across the Red River to enable Union gunboats to travel more easily to and from the mighty Mississippi River.

 On 13 May, the regiment moved to Morganza, Louisiana.
 In a letter penned on 29 May, Private George John’s comrade Henry Wharton wrote the following: